Why Community Is a Clinical Intervention for Therapists

 CE Requirements

-To receive a CE certificate for any session, participants must:
+To receive CE credit for each session, participants must:

 • Attend the full live meeting

-• Complete a brief post-session Google Form evaluation along with a short reflection and content check related to the assigned reading.
+• Complete a brief post-session evaluation that includes a short reflection and content check related to assigned reading

 CE credit cannot be awarded for attendance alone, and no partial CEUs will be granted.